iamrohitagg/GitHub_Graph/README.md

 ### add(value, 'd')

 <br>
-Difference of commits between two commits.
+Difference of commits between timestamps.
 Less the value of first paramter(value), more dense the contributon graph will be.